romeritto/hranol/README.md

 ```
 $ hranol -m"mask.png" -f "^abc.*\.png" Movie1 Movie2
 ```
 The above command applies `mask.png` only to images in `Movie1` and `Movie2` that start with `abc` and have file extension `.png`.
+Use [ECMAScript regex syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions).

 ### Changing output folder prefix
 ```
 $ hranol -s 2 -p "bckg_rem" --ram-friendly Movie1
 ```
 The command removes static background with factor `2` and stores the result in `Movie1/bckg_rem_Movie1` folder.
 It is also run in `ram-friendly` mode which means that while precomputing the average of all images for background subtraction filter, the images are not kept in RAM.
-This means that when the images are actually filtered (when the average is subtracted), the images have to be loaded from disk again.
+Thus, when the images are actually filtered (when the average is subtracted), the images have to be loaded from disk again.